gsbabil/Check-TLS/README.md

 # check-tls

-A simple OpenSSL wrapper to check server-side TLS capabilities.
+A simple OpenSSL wrapper to check server-side TLS capabilities i.e. supported ciphers and SSL/TLS versions.

-I made the script to find out supported and unsupported TLS protocol versions by Apple's APNS servers (`gateway.sandbox.push.apple.com:2195` and `gateway.push.apple.com:2195`).
-But the script could be useful to quickly identify TLS protocol versions on any other SSL/TLS servers that responds to `openssl s_client ...`.
+Originally I made the script to find out supported and unsupported TLS protocol versions by Apple's APNS servers (`gateway.sandbox.push.apple.com:2195` and `gateway.push.apple.com:2195`).
+But the script could be useful to quickly identify TLS protocol versions and supported ciphers on any other SSL/TLS servers that responds to `openssl s_client ...`.

 For better results, make sure to use a recent version of `openssl`.

 ## Quick Usage

-#### Screencast
+### Screencast

 [![asciicast](https://asciinema.org/a/517ygqljolm0ef1jh1a6ibbdz.png)](https://asciinema.org/a/517ygqljolm0ef1jh1a6ibbdz)

-#### Test using /usr/local/bin/openssl
+### Test using /usr/local/bin/openssl

 ![Screenshot](https://raw.githubusercontent.com/gsbabil/check-tls/master/screenshots/screenshot-1.png)

-#### Test using /usr/bin/openssl
+### Test using /usr/bin/openssl

 ![Screenshot](https://raw.githubusercontent.com/gsbabil/check-tls/master/screenshots/screenshot-2.png)